MarcoParola/oral3/README.md

 Classification on the whole dataset:
 - Train CNN classifier on the whole dataset
 - Test CNN classifier on the whole dataset
+- Feature extraction on the anchor test and the test set
-Specify the pre-trained classification model by setting `model.weights`.`classification_mode=whole` specifies we are solving the classification without exploiting the segment information.
+- KNN fit on the anchor set and KNN test on the test set Specify the pre-trained classification model by setting `model.weights`.`classification_mode=whole` specifies we are solving the classification without exploiting the segment information.
 ```
 # TRAIN classifier on whole images